 If GitOps feels complicated, fragile, or overly procedural in your organisation, that’s not because GitOps “failed.”
 It’s because most teams stopped halfway through the idea.

 In this article, I’ll walk through a GitOps model that’s a bit different from what you usually see.
 It leans hard on declarative configuration, treats intent as data in Git, and lets reconciliation, not pipelines, decide what actually runs in production.
-Configuration as Data (CAD) and Config Sync set the stage for a simpler and more predictable way to run platforms.
+In this article, Configuration as Data (CAD) and Config Sync (it will work the same with Flux or ArgoCD) set the stage for a simpler and more predictable way to run platforms.

 At its heart, GitOps is still operations done the developer way.